-The study findings are based on a critical analysis of three separate assessments, one undertaken by the government of Uganda under the FIA- released in March 2017, Uganda's first National Risk Assessment (hereinafter called the NRA) of the risk of Money Laundering, which the country is exposed, which also included an assessment of the Money Laundering Risk of the NPO sector.
-The second assessment included-the 2016 Mutual Evaluation Report (MER) of the Eastern and Southern Africa Anti-Money Laundering Group (ESAAMLG).
-The third assessment included a January 2021 study by Defenders Protection Initiative on the rationale of non-governmental organizations in Uganda being accountable persons as listed in the Anti-money Laundering Act, 2013 (As Amended).
-Additionally, the study examined the FATF recommendations-in, particular, Recommendation 8 and the attendant Interpretative Note (IN).
+The study findings are based on a critical analysis of three separate assessments, one undertaken by the government of Uganda under the FIAreleased in March 2017, Uganda's first National Risk Assessment (hereinafter called the NRA) of the risk of Money Laundering which the country is exposed, which included also an assessment of the Money Laundering Risk of the NPO sector.
+The other assessment included- the 2016 Mutual Evaluation Report (MER) of the Eastern and Southern Africa Anti-Money Laundering Group (ESAAMLG).
+The most recent is the Terrorism Financing Risk Assessment for The Non-Profit Organizations Sector in Uganda, 2021/2022.
+Additionally, the study examined the FATF recommendations-in particular recommendation 8 and the attendant Interpretative Note (IN).

-The assessment finds that promoting the well-regulated Non-profit (NPO) sector is central to any effective and comprehensive Anti-Money Laundering and Counter-Terrorism Financing regime.
+The assessment finds that the promotion of the well-regulated Non-profit (NPO) sector is central to any effective and comprehensive Anti-Money Laundering and Counter-Terrorism Financing regime.
 However, failure to apply a risk-based approach (RBA) to prevent money laundering and terrorism financing can have unintended and unnecessary consequences that may interfere with the operation of legitimate NPOs.